FEINGOSIL 120 is a two-component, condensation-curing silicone rubber.

 Allow the silicone to harden at room temperature.

-Make sure you don ‘t move the formwork during this phase to avoid distortion.
+Be sure NOT to MOVE the formwork during this phase to avoid distortion.

 Working tools are cleaned the following day, and silicone can be removed manually when dry.